joelouthan/Theologicus/src/genesis/genesis01-6-13.md

 ## The Word

->Hebrews 11:3 (CSB) By faith we understand that the universe was created by the word of God, so that what is seen was
+>Hebrews 11:3 By faith we understand that the universe was created by the word of God, so that what is seen was

 ## The Text

->Genesis 1:6-13 (CSB) Then God said, “Let there be an expanse between the waters, separating water from water.”
+>Genesis 1:6-13 Then God said, “Let there be an expanse between the waters, separating water from water.”
 So God made the expanse and separated the water under the expanse from the water above the expanse.
 And it was so.
 God called the expanse “sky.”
 Evening came and then morning: the second day.
 >
 >Then God said, “Let the water under the sky be gathered into one place, and let the dry land appear.”
 And it was so.
 God called the dry land “earth,” and the gathering of the water he called “seas.”
 And God saw that it was good.
 Then God said, “Let the earth produce vegetation: seed-bearing plants and fruit trees on the earth bearing fruit with seed in it according to their kinds.”
 And it was so.
 The earth produced vegetation: seed-bearing plants according to their kinds and trees bearing fruit with seed in it according to their kinds.
 And God saw that it was good.
 Evening came and then morning: the third day.